bobliyilun/BURNERNFT/README.md

 On pure frontend and NFT generation:

 Original Dapp was designed for pictures.
-Needed to conver text for this application.
+Needed to convert text for this application.

 Fireship did not include how his NFT was generated.
 However, I made my own burner phone number generator in python.
 It generates phone numbers with Toronto area codes, and it ensures uniqueness in the generations as well.